thebel117/Philo-Wellness-MVC/README.md

 Philo Wellness

-Philo Wellness (named for Saint Philomena) is a web application designed to manage and track student wellness data for school nurses' offices.
+Philo Wellness (named for Saint Philomena) is a web application designed to manage and track student wellness data for school nurses' offices, faculty, and guidance counselors.
 The application allows users to record and review wellness ratings, manage student profiles, and track visit records.

 Features